LLNL/sundials/doc/cvodes/guide/source/Usage/ADJ.rst

 The call to :c:func:`CVodeB` has the form

-.. c:function:: int CVodeB(void * cvode_mem, realtype tBout, int itaskB)
+.. c:function:: int CVodeB(void * cvode_mem, sunrealtype tBout, int itaskB)

    The function :c:func:`CVodeB` integrates the backward ODE problem.